murasoftware/mura-js/README.md

-# Mura
+# Mura JS

-Mura is a javscript utility to interact with the Mura CMS JSON/REST API
+Mura JS is a javscript utility to interact with the Mura CMS JSON/REST API

 Mura CMS is source content management system created by [Mura Software](http://www.murasoftware.com).
 Mura has been designed to be used by marketing departments, web designers and developers.